 Women should avoid becoming pregnant while on therapy.
 Women of childbearing potential must be apprised of the potential hazard to the foetus, which includes severe malformation (teratogenicity), failure to thrive and fetal death (embryotoxicity).
 Sorafenib should not be used during pregnancy.
-Prescribers may only consider it to be used, if the potential benefits justify the potential risks to the foetus (see "Special Warnings and Precautions for Use", "Preclinical Safety Data").
+Prescribers may only consider it to be used, if the potential benefits justify the potential risks to the foetus.